What is the CHOICE Arrangement? ICHRA could become CHOICE

 Following on the promise of QSEHRA, the Departments of the Treasury, Labor, and Health and Human Services created the ICHRA in 2019.
 It became available to employers of all sizes in 2020.
 PeopleKeep was the first vendor to bring an ICHRA administration platform to the market.

-The One Big Beautiful Bill Act included language that looked to codify ICHRA as the CHOICE Arrangement.
+The One Big Beautiful Bill Act included language that looked to codify ICHRA as the CHOICE Arrangement2.
 This would have provided long-term stability for the tax-free health benefit.
-However, the provisions were cut from the final Bill that became law in July 2025.
+However, the provisions were cut from the final bill that became law in July 2025.

-What could change if ICHRA becomes the CHOICE Arrangement in the future?
+What changes if ICHRA becomes the CHOICE Arrangement?

 The ICHRA is an excellent option for organizations with 50 or fewer full-time equivalent employees (FTEs).
 While Congress made the QSEHRA for these small businesses, the ICHRA provides additional flexibility that many organizations require, such as employee classes.